 The migration of Conversation History is worth calling out here – as of this writing, Microsoft APIs are limited in their ability to export/import conversation history.
 Fortunately for partners, we’ve developed a process to migrate the most recent 2,500 conversation threads from the Teams instance on the Source tenant and rehydrate those conversations in their proper Channels on the Destination.
-This even includes timestamps (in UTC) to preserve an audit trail for legal departments and the fun stuff like emojis, GIFs, and more for end users.
-MigrationWiz will also indicate which discussions migrated from the previous tenant (see screenshot below) and rehydrate threaded conversations and metadata directly into the proper Channels on the Destination.
+Unlike other vendors that migrate Conversation History all into HTML, our solution enables users to reply to conversations from the Source tenant on the Destination.
+It also migrates timestamps (in UTC) to preserve an audit trail for legal departments and the fun stuff like emojis, GIFs, and more for end-users (note this does not include reactions within those conversations such as a “thumbs up”).
+MigrationWiz will also indicate which discussions migrated from the previous tenant (see screenshot below).

-Conversation History older than the most recent 2,500 messages will also be migrated in HTML format for data retention.
+Conversation History older than the most recent 2,500 messages will be migrated in HTML format for data retention.
+This is in response to significant throttling from Microsoft experienced during some of our early testing.
 These threads will be made available in the corresponding Channels on the Destination with a tab at the top labeled “Files.”

 What’s the Flow for Teams Migration in MigrationWiz?